 operational extent, but inherently, provide no absolute basis for an

 accurate conceptual view.
-Viewed through the clear lens of hindsight,
+When viewed through the clear lens of

-we can see that our conceptual questions must be framed correctly,
+hindsight, we can see that our conceptual questions must be framed

-prior to selecting the mathematical model.
-Must we frame our conceptual
+correctly, prior to selecting the mathematical model.
+Must we frame our